Kyun-Chome: Rhythm of Survive (2015)

-=== Making a Perfect Donut (2019) ===
+Making a Perfect Donut (2019)

-From 2017-18, Kyun-Chome worked with the Okinawan community to create the documentary art film Making a Perfect Donut (2019) about the continued presence and expansion of U.S. military bases in Okinawa.
+From 2017 to 2018, Kyun-Chome worked with the Okinawan community to create the documentary art film Making a Perfect Donut (2019) about the continued presence and expansion of U.S. military bases in Okinawa.
 In the film, the artists conduct 10 conversation style interviews with people living in Okinawa, introducing their idea to combine an American donut with an Okinawan sata andagi, in order to make a perfect, "hole-less" donut that can be connected through a hole in the fence of the military base.
 Posed to a variety of locals with differing stakes in the American military base occupation, Kyun-Chome's absurd idea is greeted with a mixture of responses, ultimately showing how complex and contested the issue is.

-Since the film’s debut, the artists have been working with Okinawan curator Iharada Haruka in an exhibition series called SCREENINGS: Throw the Perfect Donut Far Away that showcases the film in various venues and film festivals as a way to create dialogue about the political situation in Okinawa.
+Since the film's debut, the artists have been working with Okinawan curator Iharada Haruka in an exhibition series called SCREENINGS: Throw the Perfect Donut Far Away that showcases the film in various venues and film festivals as a way to create dialogue about the political situation in Okinawa.
 In 2019, Kyun-Chome screened the film at the Maruki Gallery for the Hiroshima Panels and held a three-day special exhibition program entitled Peace Learning Tour: Love & Guns.
 Kyun-Chome also exhibited the film at 3331 Art Fair at Arts Chiyoda in 2019, where they also exhibited a replica of the "perfect donut."

 In September 2020, Making a Perfect Donut was included in "Deep South – Deep South Movie Matchmaking: Celebration of Okinawa and Thai Deep South Filmmakers," an online film festival that introduced films from Thailand and Okinawa to find points of relation between the regions and foster cultural exchange.

-=== I am Sage (2019) and Until My Voice Dies (2019)
+I am Sage (2019) and Until My Voice Dies (2019)

 For the 2019 Aichi Triennale, Kyun-Chome responded to the theme "Taming Y/Our Passion" with the videoworks Until My Voice Dies (2019) and I am Sage (2019), in which they engaged with transgender and nonbinary individuals who are undergoing gender transition.
 The piece documents individuals who were changing their names as part of this complex process, and records them writing their new, chosen name in calligraphy over their given name, and repeatedly shouting their chosen name until they lose their voice.

 The artists stated in an interview that they decided to work with transgender and nonbinary people in response to the Aichi Triennale's commission to include an equal number of women and men artists.
-Honma stated: “It’s an approach that highlights the binary genders.
-When the Aichi organisers said they’d reached gender equality, I knew that they hadn’t asked every participant the gender they identify with (although later we also heard that Kyun-Chome was not in the gender count because we are a group).”
+Honma stated: "It's an approach that highlights the binary genders.
+When the Aichi organisers said they'd reached gender equality, I knew that they hadn't asked every participant the gender they identify with (although later we also heard that Kyun-Chome was not in the gender count because we are a group)."

 In 2019, following the closure of the "After 'Freedom of Expression?'" (in Japanese,『「表現の不自由展」その後」』) exhibition at the Aichi Triennale, Kyun-Chome took an active role in the artist collective ReFreedom_Aichi that aimed to resist the cancellation of the exhibit.